Crisply toasted crostini topped with tangy goats cheese, sweet char-grilled apricots, fragrant basil, and a drizzle of golden honey. Delicious!

 Goats cheese crostini with griddled apricots, basil & honey

-Spread about 1 tsp of goats cheese onto each piece of baguette.
+- Spread about 1 teaspoon of goats cheese onto each piece of baguette.
 Top with one or two pieces of apricot and arrange the crostini on a serving plate.

-If these fruity apricot crostini have got you in the mood, you might also enjoy these pistachio, feta and pomegranate crostini from Recipes from a Pantry, or these strawberry balsamic crostini from Life as a Strawberry.
+Or if you’re after more recipes for crostini, you might enjoy these pistachio, feta and pomegranate crostini from Recipes from a Pantry, or these strawberry balsamic crostini from Life as a Strawberry.